ambaker1/mpjobs/README.md

 # mpjobs
-Job Board Framework for OpenSeesMP
+Parallel/Parametric Framework for OpenSeesMP or OpenSeesMPI